ecartz/nw-gyp/README.md

 should use `--dist-url` or `--nodedir` flags to specify the headers of the runtime to build for.

-Also when `--dist-url` or `--nodedir` flags are passed, node-gyp will use the `config.gypi` shipped in the headers distribution to generate build configurations, which is different from the default mode that would use the `process.config` object of the running Node.js instance.
+Also when `--dist-url` or `--nodedir` flags are passed, nw-gyp will use the `config.gypi` shipped in the headers distribution to generate build configurations, which is different from the default mode that would use the `process.config` object of the running Node.js instance.

-Some old versions of Electron shipped malformed `config.gypi` in their headers distributions, and you might need to pass `--force-process-config` to node-gyp to work around configuration errors.
+Some old versions of Electron shipped malformed `config.gypi` in their headers distributions, and you might need to pass `--force-process-config` to nw-gyp to work around configuration errors.

 ## How to Use